i-RIC/solver_dev_manual/source/06/02/12_04_output_result_particle.rst

 :numref:`example_output_calc_result_particle` shows an example of the process to output value defined at grid nodes.

+.. note:: These functions are deprecated

+   When you want to output value defined at particles, we recommend that you use functions described at :ref:`iriclib_output_result_particlegroup`.
+   Using those new functions, you can output particles with multiple groups, and you can visualize particles with different settings for color and size for each group.

 .. _table_iriclib_output_particle_functions:

 .. list-table:: Subroutines to use for outputting result defined at particles